D3DEnergetic/FIDASIM/docs/user-guide/01_getting_started.md

 usage: ./fidasim namelist_file [num_threads]
 ```
-Congrats you installed FIDASIM!
+Good job!
+You installed FIDASIM!
 But wait there's more.

 ##Generating Atomic Tables
 Calculating reaction rates on the fly is time consuming so FIDASIM pre-computes them to save time.